 Cases on appeal provides news on key case law developments that are expected.

-Employment law cases: HR and legal information and guidance relating to working time.
+Employment law cases: HR and legal information and guidance relating to the coronavirus (COVID-19).

 XpertHR® is part of the LexisNexis® Risk Solutions portfolio of brands.